wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 Description
 -----------

-**grdslice** is used to determine local *peaks* in the grid.
-To do so, it reads a binary 2-D grid and contour-slices the surface using the selected constant contour interval, starting from the max value and moving down to lower and lower values.
-As new contours are found, their centers are considered the location of a new peak, and we trace the hierarchy of how each new slice belongs to groups of previously detected peaks.
-Slice shapes are equated to ellipses and their major and major axes and orientations are computed.
-Information are written to two separate data files.
+**grdslice** is used to determine local *peaks* in a 2-D grid.
+To do so, it reads a binary 2-D grid and contour-slices the surface using the selected constant contour interval, starting from the max grid value and moving down to lower and lower values.
+As new contours are first encountered, their centers are considered the location of a new peak, and we trace the hierarchy of how each new slice belongs to groups of previously detected peaks by virtue of enclosing them.
+Slice shapes are equated to ellipses and their best-fitting major and major axes and orientations are computed.
+Information are written to separate data files.

 Required Arguments
 ------------------